andlo/mycroft-skills-list-gitbook/skills/mycroft-relaxingsounds.kadams1463.md

 ### _mycroft-relaxingsounds.kadams1463_
 ## Description:
 Play various sounds on a loop through Mycroft.
 The sounds help with sleep, relaxing, or meditating.

-Here is a list of sounds
+Here is a list of sounds:

-White Noise
+* White Noise
-Waves
+* Waves
-Rain.
+* Rain.

 ![](../.gitbook/assets/star.png)